douglasbouchet/SwissFarmSimulation/src/main/scala/Plan.md

 * Farmers can change what they produced and their type of agriculture:
   * based on global recomendation of supplies needed (if data available)
   * randomly
-  * Can get help from the government, or associations
+  * Can get help from the government (for example direct paiement if soid fertility is increased,...)
+  * Or increase taxes on some products
+  * 2 above: Chapter 7 TCA
 Goal is to play with differents scenarios and see the total CO2 + other pollution emitted by thoses, and compare it to scenario of **phase 2**

 * Mesuring effect of different agriculture types